-Montana Armor® is a Montana Silversmiths technological breakthrough which was first implemnented in 1985.
-Utilizing state of the art techniques, Montana Armor extends the durability of electroplated buckles, jewelry, and accessories against the effect of chemicals, tarnishing and abrasion.
-Montana Armor preserves the appearance and enhances the value of Montana Silversmiths products as has established Montana Silversmiths as a leader in the industry in innovation together with rigged protection and beauty in craftsmanship.
+Montana Armor® is a Montana Silversmiths technological breakthrough which was first implemented in 1985.
+Utilizing state-of-the-art techniques, Montana Armor extends the durability of electroplated buckles, jewelry, and accessories against the effect of chemicals, tarnishing and abrasion.
+Montana Armor preserves the appearance and enhances the value of Montana Silversmiths products and has established Montana Silversmiths as a leader in the industry in innovation together with rugged protection and beauty in craftsmanship.

 How do I care for my Montana Silver?

 What is great about Montana Silversmiths buckles and jewelry is the trademark protective finish called Montana Armor, which can keep tarnishing at bay.
 All you need to do is wipe down your piece with a dry, 100% cotton cloth to remove any impurities that may have gathered when wearing.
 You may also use mild soap and water as needed, and pat dry with a soft cloth.

 Just a few tips to ensure the Montana Armor finish remains intact.
 Please keep your piece away from jewelry cleaners, silver cleaners, treated polishing cloths, perfumes, hairspray, lotions, hand-sanitizers, and make-up.
 Also do not soak your item in water for too long or fail to rinse away soap, if used to clean.
 Any of these items can damage the protective lacquer and cause tarnishing to occur.
 Have your Montana Silver piece be the last item you put on in the morning.
 It is also best to tuck your cherished item away when not wearing.

 What materials are used to make Montana Silversmiths buckles and jewelry?